Bad Progress Report? 3 Ways Parents Can Respond

 What happens next will depend on the situation!
 But starting with these three steps can help you find your way forward.

-Remember, additional support is available from the Empowering Parents Coaching Team.
-We provide 1-on-1 online coaching to parents worldwide.
+Remember, additional support is available from the Empowering Parents parent coaching Team.
+We provide online coaching to parents worldwide.

 For additional tips on how to handle school challenges, check out this article by Janet Lehman: When Your Child Has Problems at School: 6 Tips for Parents.